c3se/alvis-intro/tutorial/1_getting_started/README.md

 [C3SE documentation](https://www.c3se.chalmers.se/documentation/applications/containers/).
 It might be worth noting that containers are self contained and are not influenced by what operating system you have outside the container.
-As such containers that work on phase 1 should work just as well on the phase 2 nodes.
-That is, as long as the software work with the hardware.
+As such containers that work one system many times work just as well on other systems with minimal changes.
+That is, as long as the software is built compatible to the hardware.
 For example, old versions of PyTorch does not recognize the A40 GPUs.

 In `/apps/containers/` we provide some base containers for your use, but will later go through how you could build your own container on Alvis.